 The material has been designed to enable delegates to apply all of the material with immediate effect back in the workplace.

-Additionally, this training seminar does not assume prior knowledge of the topics covered in the course.
+Additionally, this training course does not assume prior knowledge of the topics covered in the course.
 New concepts and tools are introduced gradually to enable delegates to progress from the fundamental to the advanced concepts of asset-based financial engineering.

 Application of sound project appraisal and quantification techniques will enable the organisation to: